MMR-19/IAssembleia/README.md

 ---

+## 💬 Azure OpenAI AI Agent that chats with CSV files

+Check the [notebook](azure_llm.ipynb) to see how to implement a LangChain agent that can read a dataframe and answer context-aware questions!

 ## 📃 Data Processing and Analysis

 1. **Source**: [Portuguese Parliament Initiatives](https://www.parlamento.pt/Cidadania/Paginas/DAIniciativas.aspx).
 A JSON file with all initiatives, acts, polls and votes for the 16th Legislature.